 OLED, with its smaller diodes working as single pixels, simply blows LED/LCD TV out of the water in terms of response time.
 In contrast, the diodes in LED TVs are not only slower, but sit behind the LCD panel and illuminate clusters of pixels, not individual ones.
 This causes an overall slower change between “on” and “off” states.
 In fact, OLED currently offers the fastest response time of any TV technology in use today, making it a clear winner in this regard.

 OLED, again, is the winner here.
 With LED screens, the best viewing angle is dead center, and the picture quality diminishes in both color and contrast the further you move to either side.
 While the severity differs between models, it’s always noticeable.
-For its LED displays, LG uses a type of LCD panel known as IPS which has slightly better off-angle performance than VA-type LCD panels, but it suffers in the black-level department in contrast to rival VA panels, and its no competition for OLED.
+For its LED displays, LG uses a type of LCD panel known as IPS which has slightly better off-angle performance than VA-type LCD panels, but it suffers in the black-level department in contrast to rival VA panels, and it’s no competition for OLED.
 Samsung’s priciest QLED TVs feature updated panel design and anti-reflective coating, which make off-angle viewing much less of an issue.
 While OLED still beats these models out in the end, the gap is closing quickly.

-In contrast, OLED screens can be viewed with no luminance degradation at drastic viewing angles — up to 84 degrees.
-Compared to LED TVs, which have been tested to allow for a max viewing angle of 54 degrees at best, OLED has a clear advantage.
+That said, OLED screens can be viewed with no luminance degradation at drastic viewing angles — up to 84 degrees.
+Compared to most LED TVs, which have been tested to allow for a max viewing angle of 54 degrees at best, OLED has a clear advantage.

 OLEDs have come a long way in this category.
 When the tech was still nascent, OLED screens were often dwarfed by LED/LCD displays.
 As OLED manufacturing has improved, the number of respectably large OLED displays has increased — now pushing 90 inches — but they’re still dwarfed by the largest LED displays, which can easily hit 100 inches in size, and with new technologies, well beyond.